2025’s design prompt:

 - View hotspots of dangerous flooding mapped in real-time reports by users

-Designed with Accessibility in Mind:
+Accessibility in Mind:

 - View high-contrast mode for elderly users or those who are visually challenged